An ergodic theorem for the weighted ensemble method: Introduction

+Weighted ensemble was developed for applications in computational chemistry~\cite{huber1996weighted} ranging from state space exploration~\cite{dickson} to protein association~\cite{huber1996weighted} and protein folding~\cite{zwier2010reaching}.
+One important application we have in mind is the computation of the mean time for a protein to unfold~\cite{bhatt2010steady}.
+This time can be reformulated as the inverse of the steady state flux into the unfolded state of the underlying Markovian molecular dyamics, with an added sink in the unfolded state and source in the folded state~\cite{hill}.
+This dynamics can approach its steady state on time scales significantly smaller than the mean unfolding time~\cite{zuckermanweb}.
+As the flux into the unfolded state is usually very small, importance sampling is needed to estimate it with substantial precision~\cite{bhatt2010steady,suarez}.

+Other unbiased methods, differing from weighted ensemble in that they usually sample finite-time quantities rather than ergodic averages, include Adaptive Multilevel Splitting~\cite{brehier_AMS,brehier_AMS2,tony_AMS}, Forward Flux Sampling~\cite{allen2006forward}, and some sequential Monte Carlo methods~\cite{del2005genealogical,chraibi2018optimal,webber}.
+This unbiased property allows for a relatively straightforward study of variance using martingale techniques~\cite{aristoff2016analysis, brehier_AMS2,del2004feynman,del2005genealogical}.
+In this article, we extend these techniques to study the long-time stability of weighted ensemble.

+Our main contribution here is a proof of the consistency of weighted ensemble via an ergodic theorem.
+We believe that this is the first ergodic theorem for an interacting particle system in which the interactions come from resampling.

-Our contribution in this article is two-fold.
-First, we prove the consistency of weighted ensemble for steady state averages via an ergodic theorem.
-We are not aware of any other ergodic theorems for interacting-particle importance sampling methods of the type and generality that we consider here.
-And second, we produce weighted ensemble variance formulas valid for a {\em finite} number of particles.
-On the theoretical side, these variance formulas are handy for understanding the rate of weighted ensemble convergence, and on the practical side, these same formulas can be used for optimizing the resampling procedure.
-We will, however, mostly leave the discussion of bin and other parameter choices to other works, especially our companion paper~\cite{aristoff2018steady}.
-See the references above and~\cite{aristoff2016analysis,aristoff2018steady} for discussions on such practical questions.
+A secondary contribution comes from explicit formulas for the variance of weighted ensemble at finite particle number.
+The proof of the ergodic theorem is a straighforward consequence of these formulas.
+On the theoretical side, our variance formulas are handy for understanding the rate of weighted ensemble convergence, and on the practical side, they could be used for optimizing the method.
+We mostly leave this discussion to other works, including our companion paper~\cite{aristoff2018steady}; see also~\cite{aristoff2016analysis} and the references above.

+This article is organized as follows.
+In Section~\ref{sec:description}, we describe weighted ensemble in detail.
+In Section~\ref{sec:ergodic_theorem}, we state our main results, including the unbiased property (Theorem~\ref{thm:unbiased}), the ergodic theorem (Theorem~\ref{thm_main}), and the variance formulas (Theorem~\ref{thm:variance_expressions}).
+In Section~\ref{sec:compare}, we compare weighted ensemble to direct Monte Carlo, and give a simple example illustrating the potential gain.
+All of our proofs are in Section~\ref{sec:derivations}.

-\subsection{Description of the method}
+\section{Description of the method}